srcastillo/srcastillo/README.md

 - 👋 Hi, I’m Santiago Restrepo-Castillo (@srcastillo), Ph.D. candidate at Mayo Clinic
 - 👀 I’m interested in mitochondrial genome engineering, and gene therapy
 - 🌱 I’m currently learning about mitochondrial biology, and virology
-- 💞️ I’m looking to collaborate on projects with a bioinformatic arm
+- 💞️ I’m looking to collaborate on projects with a bioinformatics arm
 - 📫 Shoot me an email!
 RestrepoCastillo.Santiago@mayo.edu

 <!---